peak-ai/platform-global-images/workflow/python/ds-pack/v1/README.md

 # workflow-python-ds-pack-v1
 This is the Data Science pack Python image made for workflows.
-On top of the barebones Python image this contains a set of most-commonly used dependencies.
+On top of the standard Python image this contains a set of most-commonly used dependencies.

 ## Image Details
 ### Base Image